Impact Of Substance Use Disorders On Families And Children Of Addicts

 Individuals of all genders, ages, ethnicities, socioeconomic statuses, and walks of life can develop a substance use disorder.
 No one type of person lives with the daily challenges of this serious condition or has the potential to develop substance use disorder over another.
 However, children affected by or living with a family member who has substance use disorder can create greater degree of difficulty living a sober life themselves.

 When an adult in the family struggles with substance use, other individuals, such as siblings or aging family members, may take on family roles in addiction to cope with the situation.
-Children who grow up with parents with a substance use disorder may have higher stress levels, greater dissatisfaction at home, and a lesser capacity to connect to and engage with others.
+Adult children with parents with a substance use disorder may have higher stress levels, greater dissatisfaction at home, and a lesser capacity to connect to and engage with others.
+For example, adult children of alcoholics may face challenges with their emotional and mental health, such as difficulty trusting others, low self-esteem, and taking on unnecessary responsibilities.
 How these symptoms manifest may be different for each child, occurring individually.

 For instance, a child who experiences significant privilege may be more inclined to rely on alcohol to relax and forge connections among peers in social situations.
 Conversely, a child who lives in an underserved community or is exposed to frequent substance use might feel inclined to use it for survival or a chosen coping mechanism.